telvarost/BetaTweaks-StationAPI/README.md

 **If you're looking for the ModLoader edition, see this repository:** https://github.com/rekadoodle/BetaTweaks

+**Special thanks to EOfSL and Amb0s for their similar BTA mod** https://github.com/EOfSL/bta-old-nostalgic-bugs

 **If you're looking for skin fixes and inventory fixes:** https://modrinth.com/mod/mojangfix/versions

 ## Mod Info: